Hardware abstraction: Android

 Android introduced a HAL known as the "vendor interface" (codenamed "Project Treble") on version 8.0 "Oreo".
 It abstracts low-level code from the Android OS framework, and they must be made forward compatible to support future versions of Android to ease the development of firmware updates.
 Before Project Treble, Android relied on various non-standardized legacy HALs.

-Halium is an Android-based HAL used by several mobile operating systems such as Ubuntu Touch and LuneOS to run on smartphones with Android pre-installed.
+Halium is an Android-based HAL which includes libhybris compatibility layer.
+It is used by several mobile operating systems such as Ubuntu Touch, Droidian (based on Mobian / Debian), LuneOS and Nemo Mobile to run on smartphones with Android pre-installed.